 Jared James Nichols – Black Magic

-Every time I see a photo of Jared James Nichols, his back is arched, his hair flail, and what can be seen of his facial expression suggests agony/ecstasy.
+Every time I see a photo of Jared James Nichols, his back is arched, his hair flailing, and what can be seen of his facial expression suggests agony/ecstasy.
 It doesn’t bode well.
 But actually Black Magic isn’t the one-dimensional display of shredding that I feared.

 On this evidence Nichols believes that brevity is the soul of blues rock – 10 tracks, barely 30 minutes – so has sidestepped over-indulgence.
-On the other hand ‘Last Chance’ sets sail with a widdly guitar opening that gives way to a thunderous riff and pounding drums that, together with some banal lyrics (eg “Your mind is fuckin’ blown”), is less than inspiring.
+On the other hand ‘Last Chance’ sets sail with a widdly guitar opening that gives way to a thunderous riff and pounding drums that, together with some banal lyrics (eg “Your mind is fuckin’ blown”), are less than inspiring.
 There’s some light and shade and a convincing degree of force in ‘The Gun’ though, one of a few mid-paced stomps on display.

-There is some variety though, in the funky strut of ‘Honey Forgive Me’ with its female backing vocals, and the shuffling rhythm of ‘Got To Have You’ with its good-time riffing around the chorus, even if it’s a bit slight in the end.
+There is some variety too, in the funky strut of ‘Honey Forgive Me’ with its female backing vocals, and the shuffling rhythm of ‘Got To Have You’ with its good-time riffing around the chorus, even if it’s a bit slight in the end.

 A real plus point though, is that Dennis Holm’s subterranean bass offers a useful counterpoint to Nichols’ squealing solos.
 It growls away on ‘Don’t Be Scared’, underpinning a stuttering riff, rumbles around for fun on ‘What Love’, and complements Nichols’ chiming guitar work on closer ‘Home’.